The Band

 Armando Vega- Congas

-Patrick Prouty – Electric Bass, Upright Bass, composer
+Patrick Prouty – Electric Bass, Upright Bass

 Patrick Prouty is a veteran bassist/composer from Detroit, MI.